-Invoices are reviewed for compliance with contract terms and conditions before payment.
+Invoices are reviewed for compliance with contract terms and conditions.
 If the accounts payable system does not reflect receipt or if other discrepancies exist, approval for payment is requested from the Sandia individual (requestor) who established the contract.
 The requestor may instruct Accounts Payable to pay, reject, or reduce the invoice.

 Rejected or reduced invoices

 Accounts Payable processors may reject or reduce invoices based on the review process described above.

 - We are unable to match the line items being billed to the purchase order.

 - For electronic invoices submitted directly by the supplier via the iSupplier portal, an invoice image was not uploaded to the invoice record created in iSupplier.

 - The amount being billed exceeds the amount available on the purchase order.

 - The invoice does not have a unique number.
 Every invoice from a particular supplier needs to have a unique number.